Yelich walk-off double lifts Brewers past Cubs | Devdiscourse

-Christian Yelich hit a walkoff double with two strikes and two outs in the bottom of the ninth inning, and the Milwaukee Brewers celebrated a 3-2 win over the visiting Chicago Cubs on Saturday night.
-Yelich laced an opposite-field line drive that bounced on one hop off the wall in left field to score Tyler Austin from second base.
+Christian Yelich hit a walk-off double with two strikes and two outs in the bottom of the ninth inning, and the Milwaukee Brewers celebrated a 3-2 win over the visiting Chicago Cubs on Saturday night.
+Yelich laced an opposite-field line drive that bounced on one hop off the wall in left field to score Tyler Austin from first base.
 It capped a terrific night for Yelich, who finished 2-for-2 with an RBI, three walks and three stolen bases.
+He now has 30 stolen bases, making him the 10th player in MLB history with 40 home runs and 30 stolen bases in the same season.

 Milwaukee won its second game in a row and improved to 42-31 at home.
 Yasmani Grandal homered for the Brewers, who trailed entering the bottom of the eighth before mounting a comeback.
 Addison Russell homered in a losing effort for Chicago, which dropped 3 1/2 games behind the St. Louis Cardinals for first place in the National League Central.

 Brewers closer Josh Hader (3-5) got the victory after striking out four over two scoreless innings.
 Cubs reliever Brandon Kintzler (3-3) took the loss after giving up Yelich's game-winning hit.
-The Cubs bullpen spoiled a good start by Yu Darvish, who struck out seven in five scoreless innings.
+The Cubs bullpen spoiled a good start by Yu Darvish, who struck out seven, walked one and gave up three hits in five scoreless innings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)